rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

 = 4.3.2 =
-Now set icon for like/dislike text using a simple filter along with other bugs fixed.
+Now set icon for like/dislike text using a simple filter.
+It also includes some bug fixes.
 Please update/re-save the permalinks after the plugin update.

 == Sponsors ==